puzzle/unilu-pruefungsabfrage/README.md

 >
 > $ sudo mv ~/${filename} /etc/apparmor.d/${filename}
 > ```
+> After that you have to restart AppArmor: `systemctl restart apparmor.service`

 To use the installation script, simply run the following command as a non-root user: